LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 User responses to question interactions can be saved in [variables](conversation-builder-variables-slots-variables.html), making them available for future use.

-{: .important}
-For information on which question interactions are supported in which channels, see [here](conversation-builder-interactions-interaction-support.html).

 ### Multiple choice questions

 Multiple choice questions let the consumer select an answer from a list of choices.